von-5412/Portfolio-website/replit.md

-# Alex Chen's Unique Portfolio Website

 ## Overview

-This is a highly personalized and unique portfolio website for Alex Chen, a full-stack developer.
+This is a highly personalized and unique portfolio website for a full-stack developer.
 Built with Flask, it features a creative, engaging design that breaks away from typical corporate portfolios with personality-driven content, interactive animations, and distinctive visual elements.
 The site showcases real projects with authentic metrics and provides multiple ways for visitors to connect.

 ## System Architecture